Image

 On Dec 15 Council deliberated on the 2026-30 capital plan and one-time priority projects.
 One-time priority projects are funded by surplus, grants, and reserves, align with Council’s strategic priorities, and have no direct tax impact.

-From Feb 25 - Mar 29 the community will be invited to review and provide feedback on the proposed 2026 Budget.
+From Feb 25 - Mar 29 the community was invited to review and provide feedback on the proposed 2026 Budget.

 There is an automatic translation tool available at the top-right of this page.
 Languages include: Traditional Chinese [繁體中文] Simplified Chinese [简体中文] Punjabi [ਪੰਜਾਬੀ], Filipino [Tagalog], Vietnamese [Tiếng Việt], French [Français], Korean [한국어], Japanese [日本語] Spanish [Español] and more.